Tempio della Vittoria, Milan

-The Tempio della Vittoria or Temple of the Victory, also called the Shrine of the Fallen (Soldiers) of Milan is a monumental chapel building located on largo Agostino Gemelli, just north of the Basilica of Sant'Ambrogio and southwest of the Università Cattolica del Sacro Cuore in Milan, region of Lombardy, Italy.
+The Tempio della Vittoria or Temple of the Victory, also called the Shrine of the Fallen (Soldiers) of Milan is a monumental war memorial chapel in Milan, Italy.

+It is adjacent to the Basilica of Sant'Ambrogio and southwest of the Università Cattolica del Sacro Cuore.

 History and description

-After, the World War I, this monument was commissioned by the Associazioni Combattentistiche to honor the soldiers from Milan who had died in that war.
-The selection process was mildly complicated: the first proposals were for a monument without a shrine or cemetery that had been planned to be placed in front of the train station.
-But a second plan was instead selected, through a more limited request of proposals, to use this site near Sant'Ambrogio which had been a previously associated with a cemetery of early Christian martyrs.
+The monument was commissioned after World War I by the Associazioni Combattentistiche (veterans' associations) to honor the soldiers from Milan who had died in the war.
+The original proposals were for a monument without a shrine or cemetery in front of the train station.
+But a second plan was selected, for the site near Sant'Ambrogio which had been a previously associated with a cemetery of early Christian martyrs.

-The project was mainly designed by the architect Giovanni Muzio with collaborations with Alberto Alpago-Novello, Tomaso Buzzi, Ottavio Cabiati, and Gio Ponti.
-The work began in 1927, and the shrine was inaugurated on 4 November 1928, on the tenth anniversary of the Victory in World War I. The ceremony was led by the Prince Emanuele Filiberto, Duke of Aosta, former commander of the 3rd army in that war and named in 1926, marshal of Italy.
+The project was mainly designed by the architect Giovanni Muzio working with Alberto Alpago-Novello, Tomaso Buzzi, Ottavio Cabiati, and Gio Ponti.
+The work began in 1927, and the shrine was inaugurated on 4 November 1928, on the tenth anniversary of the victory in World War I. The ceremony was led by Prince Emanuele Filiberto, Duke of Aosta, commander of the 3rd Army, who had been made Marshal of Italy in 1926.